 Possession of any amount, no matter how small, is the most serious class of misdemeanor punishable by up to 12 months in a county jail.
 Possession of 500 milligrams or more is a class D felony punishable by 2.3 to 7 years in a state correctional facility.
 Sale of any amount is a felony.

-EFFECTS AND SYMPTOMS OF OVERDOSE, WITHDRAWAL AND MISUSE OF ALCOHOL AND DRUGS A description of alcohol and drug categories, their effects, symptoms of overdose, symptoms of withdrawal and indications of misuse can be found at the Drug Enforcement Administration of the U.S. Department of Justice.
-Here you can find Federal Trafficking Penalties.
+EFFECTS AND SYMPTOMS OF OVERDOSE, WITHDRAWAL AND MISUSE OF ALCOHOL AND DRUGS

+A description of alcohol and drug categories, their effects, symptoms of overdose, symptoms

 Drug-Free Schools and Campuses

 Annual Notification Procedure: